 Recording simulation progress and results is a necessary part of simulation execution.
-AgentPolis provides a customizable logging mechanism employing the Java event bus programming concept that allows detailed recording of lowlevel simulation events (e.g. the start and end of the execution of activities and actions).
-From the recorded events, higherlevel, aggregate performance metrics can be calculated and visualized using a customizable reporting pipeline.
-The pipeline is based on the open-source GIS software stack employing the PostGIS7 spatially enabled database and the OpenGeo8 interactive geovisualization framework.
+To this end, AgentPolis provides a customizable logging mechanism employing the Java event bus programming concept that allows detailed recording of low-level simulation events (e.g. the start and end of the execution of activities and actions).
+From the recorded events, higher-level, aggregate performance metrics can be calculated and visualized using a customizable reporting pipeline.
+The pipeline is based on the open-source GIS software stack employing the PostGIS6 spatially enabled database and the OpenGeo7 interactive geovisualization framework.
 Powerful aggregation and filtering functions can easily be specified using the spatial extension of the SQL language supported by PostGIS.
-In addition to OpenGeo, export to Google Earth is also supported and is particularly useful for interactively exploring temporal geospatial data.
-Together, the above tools allow analysing and browsing simulation results at different spatial and temporal resolution.
+Together, these tools allow analysing and browsing simulation results at different spatial and temporal resolution.